Enhancing the Self-Universality for Transferable Targeted Attacks: Experiment

-We conduct single-model transferable experiments by selecting one model as the white-box model to attack the other three black-box models.
+\textbf{Single-model transferable attacks.} We conduct single-model transferable experiments by selecting one model as the white-box model to attack the other three black-box models.
 Table \ref{tab:single-tranfer} shows the results.
 We have the following observations.
-First, the proposed LI method achieves higher TASR than DTMI-CE and DTMI-Logit by a large margin in almost all cases.
-It suggests that the proposed LI is suitable for different classification loss functions.
+First, the proposed SU method achieves higher TASR than DTMI-CE and DTMI-Logit by a large margin in almost all cases.
+It suggests that the proposed SU is suitable for different classification loss functions.
 Second, the attacks using ResNet50 and DenseNet121 as white-box models outperform that using VGGNet16 and Inception-v3, which is also observed in \cite{inkawhich2019feature, inkawhich2020transferable, zhao2021success}.
-It may be caused by the skip connection structure, which mitigates the gradient vanishing/exploding problem in a large number of iterations and emphasizes on features of lower layers by backpropagating gradients on both residual modules and skip connections.
+It may be caused by the skip connection structure, which mitigates the gradient vanishing/exploding problem in a large number of iterations and emphasizes features of lower layers by backpropagating gradients on both residual modules and skip connections.
 These features tend to transfer among different models \cite{Wu2020SkipCM, wei2022cross}.
-Third, LI performs worse than other methods when using a small number of iterations (\eg $I=20$).
-This is because the local input pattern and the feature similarity loss require a large iteration for convergence.
+Third, SU performs worse than other methods when using a small number of iterations (\eg $I=20$).
+This is because SU requires a large iteration for convergence, illustrated in Figure \ref{fig:conver}.
+Especially for the CE loss, DTMI achieves the convergence at $I=20$, while DTMI-SU steadily improves performance as the iteration increases, since SU can eliminate the vanishing gradient caused by CE, as shown in \ref{fig:norm}.
+We also perform experiments with a smaller perturbation budget $\epsilon=8$, which are shown in Appendix.
+It follows a similar trend as Table \ref{tab:single-tranfer}.
+These results jointly demonstrate the effectiveness of SU.
+In addition, we visualize adversarial examples in Appendix.
+These adversarial examples, which humans can correctly understand, lead to the specific target prediction of DNNs.